-In December 2020, the Ministry of Foreign Affairs, the Ministry of Defence and the Ministry of Justice launched Denmark's fourth National Action Plan on Women, Peace and Security
+In December 2020, the Ministry of Foreign Affairs, the Ministry of Defence and the Ministry of Justice launched Denmark's fourth National Action Plan on Women, Peace and Security.

 This fourth National Action Plan is valid from 2020 to 2024 and was developed jointly by the Ministry of Foreign Affairs, the Ministry of Defence and the Danish National Police, representing the Ministry of Justice.
+The current National Action Plan also introduced the use of annual implementation plans in order to follow the related activities more closely.